 ESI is self-contributing social security and health insurance scheme.
+The full form of ESI is Employee State Insurance.
 The scheme offers financial assistance to an employee during sickness, maternity and employment injury.
 Furthermore, it also covers for medical expenses of the employee’s family members.
 Establishments or non-seasonal factories with a total number of employees of more than 10 (in some states, 20 employees) and a maximum salary of INR 21,000 should register with ESI.
 Furthermore, the entity has to register within 15 days from the date of its applicability.
 This article covers the different wage inclusions and exclusions per the ESI Act and ESI Calculation in detail.

 Wages according to ESI Act

 Not all allowances, bonuses, and payments made to employees become part of their wages.
 Following is the list of inclusions and exclusions under the wage component as per the ESI Act:

 The following allowances, bonuses and payments are part of wages for computing the ESI contribution:

 - Wages Paid During Layoff